Top 7 Things to Do with Kids in India

 Many people think of India as a hot country, where skiing would only be possible on an indoor artificial ski slope.
 However, in the Himalayas in Kashmir, the northernmost region of India, there is a huge quantity of snow.
-The Gulmarg Ski Resort in the foot of Himalayas is the most popular Indian ski resort for international skiers and snowboarders, and has gained a reputation as one of Asia’s top ski resorts for waist-deep powder snow and near-empty ski runs.
+The Gulmarg Ski Resort at the foot of the Himalayas is the most popular Indian ski resort for international skiers and snowboarders and has gained a reputation as one of Asia’s top ski resorts for waist-deep powder snow and near-empty ski runs.

-The area is covered with a thick layer of snow during winter months, when you can do a lot of things with kids.
-Skiing, snowboarding, sledging and building snowman are most favorite things.
+The area is covered with a thick layer of snow during winter months when you can do a lot of things with kids.
+Skiing, snowboarding, sledding and building snowman are most favorite things.

 7. Discover the "Land of Colors"

-In a country that celebrates color like no other, Rajasthan takes the spectrum to extremes, and home to colorful cities and magical palaces, which will surely fascinate kids young and old.
-Jaipur, the romantic capital of Rajasthan, is known as the "Pink City" because of the color of the stone exclusively used to constructing all buildings.
+In a country that celebrates color like no other, Rajasthan takes the spectrum to extremes and is home to colorful cities and magical palaces, which will surely fascinate kids young and old.
+Jaipur, the romantic capital of Rajasthan, is known as the "Pink City" because of the color of the stone exclusively used to construct all buildings.
 Established in the year 1727, the city is famous for its vagarious palaces, fantastic forts and dusty pink buildings.

 Tour the Pink City with family.
 Photo credit: Markus Dressel.